Living funeral: Non-fiction

-One of the more famous living funerals was for Morrie Schwartz, as documented in both the book and film Tuesdays with Morrie and feature Detroit Free Press sports columnist Mitch Albom as one of the central characters.
-Living funerals became much more popular because of Tuesdays with Morrie.
-He brought up the question of why one should wait until he is dead to be appreciated.
-"What a waste," he said.
-"All those people saying all those wonderful things, and Irv never got to hear any of it."
+One of the more famous living funerals was for Morrie Schwartz, as documented in both the book and film Tuesdays with Morrie, which features Detroit Free Press sports columnist Mitch Albom as one of the central characters.
+Because of this, living funerals became much more popular.
+Albom brought up the question of why one should wait until he is dead to be appreciated: "What a waste," he said, "All those people saying all those wonderful things, and Irv never got to hear any of it."